 Children / Youth Classes

-Classes for youth, children and junior youth are broken up by grade level groups (typically Nursery – PreK, K-1st, 2nd-3rd, 4th-5th, Jr. Youth (6th-8th), and Youth (9th-12th).
-Teachers may use a variety of materials including the Teachers’ Toolbox: Lessons for National Bahá’í Schools (developed by the National Office of Education and Schools at the U.S. Bahá’í National Center).
+Classes for youth, children and junior youth are broken up by grade level groups.
+Teachers may use a variety of materials including the Teachers’ Toolbox: Lessons for National Bahá’í Schools (developed by the National Office of Education and Schools at the U.S. Bahá’í National Center) and the Brilliant Star.